nortexoid/Breezoid_opaque/README.md

 # Breezoid_opaque

 An opaque version of KDE Plasma's breeze plasma theme ("style").
-The panel has been slightly modified os that running apps do not have a colored background.
+The panel has been slightly modified so that running apps do not have a colored background.

 ![alt text](Screenshot.png)